 Support for our students with SEND is much more than just that offered within the classroom.
 At Bower Park, we aim to ensure that all students succeed at university or a real alternative, thrive in a top job and have a great life.
 The support we offer is designed to enable our students with SEND to achieve this.

-The Centre is an area of inclusivity.
+The Station is an area of inclusivity.
 Here, we carry out interventions and additional sessions, both one-to-one with students and in small groups as appropriate, with a wide range of resources and technology.

-The Centre is also home to a number of additional clubs and workshops, which are available for our students to attend on a weekly basis.
+The Station is also home to a number of additional clubs and workshops, which are available for our students to attend on a weekly basis.

 As well as providing support for students in the main curriculum subjects, we also offer sessions in other areas tailored to our individual students.